These little filled balls are super filling—they’re

 Peanut oil (or canola)

-8 ounces of mushroom—mixed is nice, but anything will do—sliced or diced
+8 ounces of mushroom—mixed is nice, but anything will do—sliced

 2 slices of onion, diced